Skip to main content

 Can I give my dog ondansetron every day?

-Ondansetron can be given to a dog daily for the length of time prescribed by the veterinarian.
-That probably won’t be for very long.
-In humans, ondansetron is a short-term treatment.
-In people, it’s often given in a single dose or a handful of doses over one or two days.
+Ondansetron can be given to a dog daily for the length of time prescribed by the veterinarian, but it’s typically a short-term treatment.
+In humans, it’s often given in a single dose or a handful of doses over one or two days.

 How to give your dog ondansetron